 Sanitize all input, not just parameters that the user is supposed to specify, but all data in the request, including hidden fields, cookies, headers, the URL (Uniform Resource Locator) itself, and so forth.

-Validate all parts of the HTTP (Hypertext Transfer Protocol) request.
-Data is frequently encountered from the request that is reflected by the application server or the application that the development team did not anticipate.
-7.8 URL redirection to untrusted site ('open redirect') [PYQ ]
+Validate all parts of the HTTP (Hypertext Transfer Protocol) request, including fields that were not expected to have changed in the client or fields that were anticipated for future growth.

+Note: Data is frequently encountered from the request that is reflected by the application server or the application that the development team did not anticipate.

+Where data is targeted towards a database with its own logic, use stored procedures to properly encode field data instead of parsing it “as-is”.

+7.8 URL redirection to untrusted site ('open redirect') [PYQ]

 7.8.1 Description of application vulnerability